samadanilab/AC-PC-Landmark-Prediction/README.md

 ## Data Requirements

 ## System and Add-on Requirements
+The coarse-localization guide for our framework was run fully within 3D Slicer using a Jupyter Notebook interface (https://github.com/Slicer/SlicerJupyter).
+We used 3D Slicer version 5.6.2 (https://download.slicer.org/?version=5.6.2).

 Our framework was trained with data of scale described above on a Linux machine (Ubuntu 24.04.3 LTS) with the following specifications:\
 CPU: Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz 20M Cache; Cores: 10 Cores / 20 Threads; Memory: 32GB